Aldoxorubicin

 Aldoxorubicin design diagram

-Aldoxorubicin (aldox) covalently binds circulating albumin via a maleimide handle; albumin-bound aldox accumulates in tumors and is internalized by tumor cells; an acid-sensitive linker then cleaves in the lysosome to release doxorubicin (dox) locally.
+Aldoxorubicin (aldox) covalently binds circulating albumin; albumin-bound aldoxorubicin accumulates in tumors and is taken up by tumor cells, where its acid-sensitive linker cleaves in the acidic tumor microenvironment and in intracellular endosomal/lysosomal compartments to release doxorubicin (dox) locally.

 Illustration of aldoxorubicin binding albumin and releasing doxorubicin inside the cancer-cell lysosome